245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4501

-Develop advanced knowledge of industrial-organizational psychology.
+Develop advanced knowledge in the diverse field of psychology.

 As licensed behavior analysts, students have the opportunity to work with individuals who have a medical diagnosis of autism, autism spectrum disorders or related disorders in a variety of public and private settings — including schools, homes, day programs, communities, residential and vocational training settings, businesses and related human service agencies.